Updated January 2023

 It’s called the Buffet of Buffets, or as some have nicknamed it: “BOB.”

-The Buffet of Buffets is a pass that allows you unlimited access to four different Las Vegas Strip buffets for a 24 hour period.
-For an additional fee, you can have the same unlimited access to two additional, premium buffets.
+The Buffet of Buffets is a pass that allows you unlimited access to five different Las Vegas Strip buffets for a 24 hour period.
+For an additional fee, you can have the same unlimited access to one additional, premium buffet.

 Incredibly, the BOB started off just a few years ago as an experiment costing just $29.99.

-Due to its popularity, prices have skyrocketed since then.
+Due to its popularity, prices have skyrocketed since then – most recently raised again in April 2019.
 Pricing varies based on the timing of your visit, as weekday BOB passes are cheaper than those used on weekends.

-While a $59.99 24 hour buffet pass may seem steep, some perspective is in order.
+While the normal weekday $59.99 24 hour buffet pass may seem steep, some perspective is in order.
 A breakfast buffet at the Paris Las Vegas, for example, will cost you $21.99.
-Their lunch buffet is $24.99 while their weeknight buffet is $33.99.
+Their lunch buffet is $24.99 while their weeknight buffet is $30.99.

-This totals $80.97.
-The Buffet of Buffets pass however, costs $59.99, meaning you’ll save over $20 over buying the buffets individually.
+This totals $77.97.
+The Buffet of Buffets pass however, costs $59.99 (with a player’s card), meaning you’ll save about $18 over buying the buffets individually.
 Not only that, the enterprising eater can squeeze in a 4th meal, making the deal even more valuable.

 Example: you purchase the BOB pass at 7 PM and eat dinner.
 The next morning, you enjoy a breakfast buffet, followed by a lunch buffet.
 For dinner, you show up before 7 PM to partake in the 4th buffet.

-Where to Buy a Buffet of Buffets Pass
+Where Do You Buy a Buffet of Buffets Pass?

 You can buy a pass at any one of the six participating buffets.
 Just go to the cashier’s stand.